Managing health and safety risks

 Risk assessment process

-If the activity or project you are planning has any associated hazards or risks (could someone possibly be injured or made ill during any part of the activity?), you should complete a Safety Review Form (PDF, 2MB).
+If the activity or project you are planning has any associated hazards or risks, such as could someone possibly be injured or made ill during any part of the activity, you should complete a Safety Review form (PDF, 2MB).
 You may also need to complete the risk assessment template.
-Using the risk assessment template (DOC, 141KB) follow the health and safety risk management process below.
+Using the risk assessment template (DOC, 151KB) follow the health and safety risk management process below.

 For activities involving international travel to, or work overseas, in high risk destinations an Overseas Travel Safety Review form (PDF, 2.4MB) is available.
 The form explains related procedures such as medical review, and additional documents are available within the form, via the paperclip icon.
 Documenting the process is important to ensure we systematically address the hazards.
 It also provides proof that action has been taken when issues are identified.

 - Identify hazards